Nazanin1369/CarND-Behavioral-Cloning-P3/writeup_report.md

 Flipping

-After performing these augmentation, we ended up with x samples.
-After adding the flipped images, our data distribution looks like these.
+After performing these augmentation, we ended up with 12779 samples.
+After adding the flipped images, our data distribution looks like this.
 It is still not the ideal balance of data I was going for but looks like these can work.

+![alt text][image7]

 I used a 80-20 split on the data, 20% being used for validation.

 Working with images takes a huge chunk of memory to be used especially if the images are loaded all at the same time.
 To avoid hitting memory limitations, I used Keras generators to provide just-in-time loading of the image files that are fed to the model during training.
 I used a batch size of 32 samples.

 I set the number of epochs to 6.
 Surprisingly, the best performance came out of epoch number 2.

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+With this model, the car is able complete Track1 successfully.